wmhunt1/Coding-RPG/coding-rpg-react/README.md

 features
 enchanting reagent
-discount based on rep
 Temple with graveyard for skeletons
-Lake with Fort Dale
 Haunted manor with ghosts
 Hidden quest for if went to witch and met Wyle and family Maybe if 3 quests completed John Dale shows up
-Orc village
 Bat cave
 abraham arkwright companion
 Wolf encounter